-Who Has to Pay New York City Income Tax?
+Who Must Pay New York City Income Tax?

-Taxpayers who have lived in NYC for only part of the year calculate their tax based on the days lived in NYC.
+Every income-earning individual, estate, and trust residing or located in New York City must pay the city's personal income tax.
+Taxpayers who live in NYC for only part of the year can calculate their tax based on the number of days they resided there.

 New York City Income Tax Deductions

-New York City income tax is based on New York State taxable income, which is gross income less New York State tax deductions.
-There are no deductions specifically for New York City income tax.
+New York City's income tax is based on your New York State taxable income, which is your gross income less any New York State tax deductions you can claim.
+There are no tax deductions specifically for the New York City income tax.

 New York City Income Tax Credits